atmajs/ClassJS/README.md

 More route samples can be found from tests [Route Tests](test/route.test)

 *LocalStore*
-_same as remote, as localStorage is remote class doesnt extend Class.Deferred_
+_same as remote, as localStorage is sync - class doesnt extend Class.Deferred_
 ```javascript
 var Settings = Class({
 	Store: Class.LocalStore('app/settings'),